addybubz/ds-yelp-api-project-axi/README.md

-# APIs - Cumulative Lab
+# Yelp API Project

 ## Introduction

-We've seen how the Yelp API works and how to create basic visualizations using Folium.
-It's time to put those skills to work in order to create a working map!
+We've learned how to query the Yelp API, analyze JSON data and create basic visualizations.
+It's time to put those skills to work in order to create a project of your own!
 Taking things a step further, you'll also independently explore how to perform pagination in order to retrieve a full results set from the Yelp API.

 ## Objectives